MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_report_information.md

 ## -description

-Contains information used by the <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a> function.
+Contains information used by the [WerReportCreate](/windows/desktop/api/werapi/nf-werapi-werreportcreate) function.

 ## -struct-fields